-16. Council considered several mitigating factors in this matter.
+15. Council considered several mitigating factors in this matter.
 The Licensee fully accepted and acknowledged the breaches, which Council views as a mitigating factor.
-Further, the Licensee accepted that remedial action against her is warranted, and she has completed all outstanding continuing education credits as required.
-This, in Council's view, demonstrates the Licensee's ability to self-correct.
-Additionally, the Licensee fully co-operated with Council's investigation by providing prompt replies to Council's inquiries, acknowledging the misconduct and providing fulsome responses in a timely manner.
+Further, the Licensee accepted that remedial action against him is warranted, as he was experiencing some personal matters that affected his ability to complete CE credits during the Licence Periods.
+The Licensee fully co-operated with Council's investigation by providing prompt replies to Council's inquiries, acknowledging the misconduct and providing fulsome responses in a timely manner.
 Council did not identify any aggravating factors.